Charles-Hsu/golang-docker-tutorial/README.md

 # Go Docker MySQL
-In this tutorial, I show you how to set up a Golang API with a database powered by Docker.
+In this tutorial, I show you how to set up a Golang API with a database powered by Docker.<br/>
 % export GO111MODULE="on"